Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

 If you are proposing a feature:

-    * Explain in detail how it would work.
+    * Explain in detail the intended feature, its purpose and how it would work.
     * Keep the scope as narrow as possible, to make it easier to implement.
     * Remember that this is a volunteer-driven project, and that code